highjoule/3dsumodel/3dsumodel.md

 0.7026160157381666

-# Visualisation of model in 3d
+# Visualisation of cubic model in 3d

 Using the tool Mayavi, the model in 3d is plotted.